 Improving and maintaining your pelvic floor strength is essential no matter your age.
 But it can be difficult to know whether you are doing your Kegels correctly.
 That’s where Kegel8 can help…

-- The Kegel8 Ultra 20 Electronic Pelvic Toner uses neuromuscular stimulation (NMES) to work and strengthen your pelvic floor muscles for you – all with the push of a button.
+- The Kegel8 Ultra 20 Electronic Pelvic Toner uses neuromuscular stimulation (NMES or eStim) to work and strengthen your pelvic floor muscles for you – all with the push of a button.
 Plus, you can choose one of 20 physiotherapist-devised programmes to target intimate sensation, bladder weakness, and more!

-- The Kegel8 Mother Nurture Electronic Pelvic Toner & Labour TENS Machine is a must for all mums.
+- The Kegel8 Ultra 20 v2 rehabilitation for new mums is a must for all mums.
 You can use electrical stimulation to prepare your pelvic floor for pregnancy and use it after birth to repair and re-tone your muscles.
-You’ll also have the option to use the labour TENS function as pain relief during childbirth – a safe and drug-free alternative to standard pain relief.

-- The Kegel8 Vaginal Cones are available for those looking for an extra challenge following the Pelvic Floor Wand.
-This set of 3 weighted cones is a great challenge for your pelvic floor – try it today!
+- The Kegel8 Kegel Weights Exercise Set is clinically proven and available for those looking for an extra challenge following the Pelvic Floor Wand.
+This set of 3 different sized kegel weights gives you a 12 week strengthening challenge for your pelvic floor – try it today!

 Kozakowski, J. et al. (2017) Obesity in Menopause – Our Negligence or an Unfortunate Inevitability?
 Menopause Review.
 16(2): 61-65.